“Agile” and “Waterfall” both refer to software development methodologies used when creating new and updating existing software.

-Understanding the advantages and differences between the two methodologies can help you when deciding which process to choose on your next project.
+Understanding the advantages and differences between the two methodologies can help you when deciding which process to choose for your next project.
 Waterfall is best suited for software development projects that have clearly defined steps and goals.
 Projects that require a sequential process for optimal results benefit the most from the Waterfall methodology.
 On the other hand, it would not make much sense to use Waterfall for projects that don’t have a clearly established end goal or sequential steps.

 Agile works best for projects and/or clients that have an idea of what they want, but don’t know how to get there.
 Agile development is suitable for almost any size business and project.
-This process produces optimal results specifically with clients and projects whose needs change throughout the software development life cycle.
+This process produces optimal results specifically with clients and projects whose needs change throughout the software development lifecycle.